 About the Expert

-Goldstein is a former managing director at Clark & Weinstock, a government relations, corporate communications, and strategy consulting firm and formerly served as a consultant to the Albright Stonebridge Group, a strategy advisory firm in Washington, DC.
-He is a former senior advisor to the strategic planning unit of the executive office of the UN secretary-general and previously served as codirector of the Council on Foreign Relations project on the information revolution and as codirector of the Brookings Institution project on sovereign wealth funds and global public investors.
-Goldstein is a former Wayland fellow and visiting lecturer at Brown University's Watson Institute for International and Public Affairs and was a visiting lecturer at the U.S. Defense Intelligence Agency.
+Goldstein is a former managing director at Clark & Weinstock, a government relations, corporate communications, and strategy consulting firm.
+He also served as a consultant to the Albright Stonebridge Group, a strategy advisory firm in Washington, DC.
+He was a senior advisor to the strategic planning unit of the executive office of the UN secretary-general, and codirected the CFR project on the information revolution and the Brookings Institution project on sovereign wealth funds and global public investors.
+Goldstein is a former Wayland fellow and visiting lecturer at Brown University's Watson Institute for International and Public Affairs.
+He was a visiting lecturer at the U.S. Defense Intelligence Agency.

-Columbia Law School, Program on National Security Law, nonresident fellow
+- Columbia Law School, Program on National Security Law, nonresident fellow

-Columbia University, School of International and Public Affairs, advisory board member
+- Columbia University, School of International and Public Affairs, advisory board member